 Here’s why: If you enjoy cooking at home, the Blue Cash Preferred® Card from American Express features a terrific cash back rate on groceries and other household expenses.
 But it only makes sense for people who spend enough at U.S. supermarkets to justify the annual fee.

-Check out reviews of the Blue Cash Preferred® Card from American Express for more details.
+Learn more about the Blue Cash Preferred® Card from American Express.

 Best for no annual fee: Blue Cash Everyday® Card from American Express